Gold Price per gram

 The beneficial material properties of physical gold include outstanding resistance to corrosion, the ease with which it can be worked and high thermal and electrical conductivity.
 In conditions under which most other metals either tarnish or corrode away, gold remains inert and extremely durable.

-For electronic applications, the resistance of gold to environmental effects is perhaps its most important property as it assures that the technical performance of gold wires or gold electroplating remain essentially unaltered with time.
+For electronic applications, the resistance of gold to environmental effects is perhaps its most important property.
+This assures that the technical performance of gold wires or gold electroplating remain essentially unaltered with time.

-In general, the more sophisticated the equipment and the greater the need for reliability, the greater is the requirement to exploit the advantages of gold as a material.
+The more complex the equipment and greater the need for reliability, the greater is the requirement to exploit the advantages of gold as a material.
 This means that in telecommunications, computers, automotive electronics and defence systems where safety is critical, gold is indispensable.
 The importance of high quality and reliable performance justifies the high metal price.